ds5110/faces/svc.md

 ### Geometric Values

 The two geometric values used here are `boxratio` and `interoclar_norm`.
-They correspond to the `box width / box height` and `box size / interocular didtance` in `TABLE II` of Dr. Wang's paper.
+They correspond to the `box width / box height` and `box size / interocular didtance` in `TABLE II` of Dr. Wan's paper.

 Bellow are the hyperparameters of `SVC`, and performance on geometric values.
 The last lines shows the number of support vectors in the train data.